bshorrosh/Durandal-React-Sample/README.md

-This sample uses Reactjs with Durandaljs and is based on the following:
+This sample code uses Reactjs with Durandaljs and is based on the following:

 - An intro to the React Framework:<br/>
 https://github.com/NETTUTS/react-intro